-My end goal was to be a self-employed coach which would mean that I would need a website myself and to know how to edit it as well as send out email marketing.
+My end goal was to be a self-employed life and career coach which would mean that I would need a website myself and to know how to edit it as well as send out email marketing.
 All the things I was learning in that job!
 Sure, the content of the website and emails was dry and corporate, but I was essentially getting free training, saving me time and money!

 So re-framed, I wasn’t just mindlessly completing tasks set by my manager for the benefit of company, I was doing something for the future me, and this was my time to get paid to practice.
 Score!

 Hindsight is a gift, but reverse hindsight is a skill.
 Anyone can join the dots looking forward.
 Simply ask the question and let your brain do what it does best – search for connections and meaning!